-Tools: small pliers for adjusting chain length, tin snips (if needed)
+- small pliers for adjusting chain length

 - Some bracelet chains come with the clasp and round already attached and only need the length adjusted with pliers to remove a link or two.
 However, if make the bracelet from a long line of chain, you will need to first cut the chain to size with tin snips.